cetasys/virgil-pythia-java/README.md

 > Remember, if you already have a database with user passwords, you don't have to wait until a user logs in into your system to implement Pythia.
 You can go through your database and create breach-proof user passwords at any time.

 So, in order to create a user's breach-proof password for a new database or available one, go through the following operations:
-- Take a user's password (or its hash or whatever you use) and pass it into a `CreateBreachProofPassword` function in SDK.
+- Take a user's password (or its hash or whatever you use) and pass it into a `createBreachProofPassword` function in SDK.
 - Pythia SDK will blind a password, send a request to Pythia Service to get a transformed blinded password and de-blind the transformed blinded password into a user's deblinded password (breach-proof password).

 ```java